spiral/docs/templater/basics.md

 </html>
 ```

-As you may notice we kept all of our universal html code in one file and defined two placeholders for title and content blocks.
-Now we can edit our about us template and utilize the abilities of the Templater engine:
+You might notice that we kept all of our universal HTML code in a single file and defined two placeholders for the title and content blocks.
+Now, we can edit our about us template and utilize the abilities of the Templater engine:

 ```html
 <extends:layouts.basic title="About Us"/>